vmware/container-service-extension/docs/CSE_CONFIG.md

 Rules can be created to override some of the default attributes of templates defined by the remote template repository.

-This section can contain zero or more such rules, each rule should match exactly one template.
+This section can contain zero or more such rules, each rule matches exactly one template.
 Matching is driven by name and revision of the template.
 If only name is specified without the revision or vice versa, the rule will not be processed.

 Each rule comprises of the following attributes